 Shop hops are often held before workshops and when the need for more fabric shouts out to members.

 Outreach programs provide comforting quilted and other items to community and other organizations such as CAPA and Hopeful Horizons.

-Sea Island Quilters holds its Quilt Show in odd years; the next one will be in May 2021.
+Sea Island Quilters holds its Quilt Show in odd years.